deam65/ai-podcast-generator/README.md

         2. publish a message to the "content-retrieval" message queue with the following parameters
             - job UUID
             - SSE endpoint
-            - numArticles to search
             - list of specific topics to search (initially will be everything but entertainment/sports)
             - voice preference (male, female, austrailian, english, etc)

 2. content retrieval service
     - subscribes to a "content-retrieval" message queue
-    - should be written in typescript, because typescript is the native language for playwright
-    - expected input:
+    - expected body after parsing message data payload:
         - job UUID (for error tracking)
         - SSE endpoint (to send updates)
-        - numArticles to search (int)
         - list of specific topics to search (string[])
     - function:
         1. first make an api call to newsapi.org, pulling news articles of the desired quantity and topic
-        2. for each article, check microservice DB for existing data. otherwise, access and scrape the content using playwright
-            - store url and content, to avoid redundant content scraping
+        2. for each article, check microservice DB for existing data to avoid redundant data pulling
-            - form an array of objects, which should take the form
-            - articles: [
-                {
-                    url: string
-                    name: string
-                    description: string
-                    content: string
-                },
-                ...,
-                { ... }
-            ]
+            - we'll want to pull multiple articles from several "opinionated" sources, primarily because one source could be too biased/uninformed on the topic.
+I want to be as informed as possible
         3. publish a message to the "content-summary" message queue with the following parameters
             - job UUID
             - SSE endpoint